erebe/wstunnel/README.md

 ## Demo server <a name="demo"></a>

-If you just want to try out that it can bypass you proxy.
+If you just want to try out that you can bypass your proxy/firewall.
 You can give it a try with wstunnel demo server.

 ```bash